 1957’s Peyton Place was the precursor to the modern soap opera.
-A sanitized version of Grace Metalious’ controversial novel of the same name, the film exposed the seamy underside of small town life.
-Peyton Place addresses some heavy-hitting subject matter that was particularly taboo in 1950s America: teenage love, sexual repression, rape, and abortion to name just a few.
-But what makes this pioneering film even more interesting is that the real life of its star, Lana Turner, was perhaps just as sensational as the film by the time of its release.
+A sanitized version of Grace Metalious’ controversial novel of the same name, Peyton Place exposed the seamy underside of small town life.
+The film addresses heavy subject matter that was particularly taboo in 1950s America, including teenage love, sexual repression, rape, and abortion.

-Peyton Place is a small New England town.
-It’s 1941, and Allison MacKenzie (Diane Varsi) is a good girl about to begin her final year of high school.
-Allison dreams of moving to New York and becoming a writer after she graduates, but she’s only shared her stories—based heavily on the small town life of gossip and intrigue she sees in Peyton Place—with her friend Norman Page (Russ Tamblyn).
+It’s 1941, and Allison MacKenzie (Diane Varsi) is a good girl about to begin her final year of high school in Peyton Place, a small New England town.
+Allison dreams of moving to New York to become a writer after she graduates.
+But she’s only shared her stories—based heavily on the small town life of gossip and intrigue she sees in Peyton Place—with her friend Norman Page (Russ Tamblyn).

-The arrival in town of Michael Rossi, the new principal at Allison’s school, shakes up Connie’s love life.
+The arrival in town of Michael Rossi (Lee Phillips), the new principal at Allison’s school, shakes up Connie’s love life.
 There’s an obvious mutual attraction between Connie and Michael, but Connie will not allow herself to fall for him.
 Connie tells Michael she’s not interested after a few dates.
-Michael knows this is not true, but respects Connie’s wishes, and the two pine for each other from afar.
+Michael knows this isn’t true, but respects Connie’s wishes, and the two pine for each other from afar.

-The biggest creep in Peyton Place has got to be Lucas Cross (Arthur Kennedy), the stepfather of Selena Cross (Hope Lange), Allison’s best friend.
+The biggest creep in Peyton Place is Lucas Cross (Arthur Kennedy), the stepfather of Allison’s best friend, Selena Cross (Hope Lange).

-Selena ends up miscarrying the baby naturally after suffering a major fall in the woods while trying to escape another attack by her stepfather.
+Selena ultimately miscarries the baby naturally after suffering a major fall in the woods while trying to escape another attack by her stepfather.
 Dr. Swain, to save Selena from town gossip, puts the care she receives after the miscarriage down in his records as an appendectomy.
-Dr. Swain does manage to get a signed confession from Lucas Cross that he raped Selena.
+Dr. Swain does manage to get a signed confession from Lucas Cross, stating that he raped Selena.
 Then Lucas leaves town.
-Good riddance!

 Then the US enters World War II.
 Norman and all the young men of Peyton Place enlist, and go off to battle.

-We find out that Lucas Cross has also enlisted.
+Lucas Cross has also enlisted.
 On Lucas’ Christmas leave, he decides to come back to Peyton Place, and have at Selena again.
-He’s drunk, and this time Selena is prepared to overpower him: out of fear for her life and virtue, Selena strikes the drunken Lucas with fireplace tongs.
+But this time Selena is prepared to overpower him: out of fear for her life, Selena strikes the drunken Lucas with fireplace tongs.